neo-project/neo/README.md

 Supported Platforms
 --------

-We have already supported the following platforms:
+We already support the following platforms:

 * CentOS 7
 * Docker